 Ground and Pitch

 The ground for cricket is spherical in shape.
 The part where the batsman plays is known as the pitch.
 In international cricket, the pitch is in a rectangular shape and measures 20 meters in length and 3 meters in width.
 The quality of the pitch is one of the most important elements of the game.
 It impacts how the ball moves on the field as well as how you would bat in the game.
 Some pitches are dry and hard, which can help fast bowlers.
-Some pitches may be more favorable for batting.
-Others may favor spin bowling.
+Some pitches may be more favourable for batting.
+Others may favour spin bowling.

 The pitch is marked in various places to go with different aspects of the game.
 Wickets are placed at both ends.
-At the bowler's side, there is bowling crease marked off that is eight feet and eight inches in length.
-The bowler's popping crease, which is the area parallel to the bowling crease, is where a bowler should remain inside of when they release a ball.
+At the bowler's side, there is a bowling crease marked off that is eight feet and eight inches in length.
+The bowler's popping crease, which is the area parallel to the bowling crease, is where a bowler should remain inside when they release a ball.